Skip to Content

 There are a few important things you’ll want to keep in mind when you’re planning to switch from your current wireless carrier to a new one if you want to keep your phone number.

-Don’t cancel your current service until after you’ve ported out
+Don’t cancel your current service until you’ve successfully transferred your number

 This is the most important part.
 If you cancel your current service before fully transferring the number to your new carrier, you will lose your number.
 Once an account has been canceled, the number returns to the pool of available numbers and cannot be retrieved.
 And if that number has been ported in the past, it will “snap back” all the way to its original carrier.

-The primary account holder may need to complete the port out
+The primary account holder may need to complete the transfer

-If you’re an authorized user on a family plan, you may need to have the primary account holder initiate the port request for your number, or separate yourself from the family plan before you can initiate your own port out.
+If you’re an authorized user on a family plan, you may need to have the primary account holder initiate the transfer request for your number, or separate yourself from the family plan before you can initiate your own transfer.
 Be sure to look into your current family plan to confirm any and all port restrictions.
-If you’re porting out the whole family, make absolutely sure you port the primary account holder’s number last.
+If you’re transferring the whole family, make absolutely sure you move the primary account holder’s number last.
 Depending on your current carrier, porting the primary account holder’s number first may result in delaying the transfer of the other numbers, or worse — losing the other numbers on your account altogether.

 Have your current account number and number transfer PIN ready